 - We also create opportunities for learning and growth, such as training sessions, workshops, and retrospectives.
 Since our product is education based, we bring in former educators and ed-tech professionals to speak to the entire team in order to educate them about how secondary education works and what challenges they face.

 - Perhaps most importantly, we set measurable goals and make sure everyone on the team knows what the goals are and keeps them in mind when making decisions.
 For example, Ella’s goal, for now, is to increase the homework turn-in rate.
-We know from our customer research that if we can show an improvement in this area, that teachers, parents, and administrators will be beating down our door to license our product.
-Consequently, when we’re prioritizing features or prioritizing where to expend our energy, we always ask ourselves what will be the most likely to improve upon our measurable goal.
+Customer research shows that improving this area attracts teachers, parents, and administrators to license our product.
+When prioritizing features or efforts, we focus on what’s most likely to enhance our measurable goal.

 As I mentioned before, I’m sure this seems like common sense to the majority of readers.
 Every organization probably thinks they do most, if not all of the Continuous Improvement activities that I just mentioned.
 I can assure you, however, that this is not the case.
 I’ve worked for and with several major corporations in my career, and in the vast majority of cases, the company culture actually discourages CI.
 How many Fortune 500 companies do you think would encourage an entry-level engineer to try to talk the CEO out of making a bad decision?